arxila/op4j/doc/functions/structures/fnlist.md

 ## 1. Overview

-[**FnList**](http://www.op4j.org/apidocs/org/op4j/functions/FnList.html) is a *parameterizable function hub class*.
-Before accessing the real functions, you must specify the type parameter, which gives you access to operations on *Lists*:
+`FnList` is a *parameterizable function hub class*.
+Before accessing the real functions, you must specify the type parameter, which gives you access to operations on `List`s:

 - `FnList.ofBigDecimal()` → FnListOf<BigDecimal>
 - `FnList.ofBigInteger()` → FnListOf<BigInteger>